The Christian Beliefs of

 What Are Christian Beliefs

-THE BIBLE is the inspired and inerrant Word of the Living God which contains everything we need to know regarding salvation, all Christian beliefs (2 Tim.
-3:15) and Evangelical Outreach beliefs are all Christian and come from the Bible alone. how to behave in order to please God (1 Thess.
+The Bible is the inspired and inerrant living Word of the Living God which contains everything we need to know regarding salvation, all Christian beliefs (2 Tim.
+3:16,17) and how to behave in order to please God (1 Thess.
 4:1-8).
-It is final authority and is completely sufficient in itself for all matters dealing with doctrine and practice (2 Tim.
+It is absolute final spiritual authority and is completely sufficient in itself for all matters dealing with doctrine and practice (2 Tim.
 3:16,17).
 His Word is forever standing (Matt.
 24:35).
-All correction and teaching must, therefore, be backed by the Bible to be valid.
+All correction and teaching must, therefore, be backed by the Bible alone to be valid.

-SALVATION is by grace and not by works (Eph.
+Salvation is by grace and not by works (Eph.
 2:8,9).
-In other words, we are saved by grace through faith in Christ (Acts 4:12; 10:43; etc.).
+This is basic Christian beliefs, but what is grace?
+We are saved by grace through faith in Christ (Acts 4:12; 10:43; etc.), but we can afterwards fall from grace (Gal.
+5:2-4).
 Repentance is necessary for forgiveness and salvation (Lk.
 13:3; Acts 3:19; 20:21).
 Repentance is not just a change of mind, for Jesus equated it to turning from one's evil ways (Matt.
 12:41 cf. Jonah 3:10).
 At the point of instant salvation (Lk.
 19:9) one is declared righteous (Rom.
 4), given the gift of eternal life (Rom.
 6:23) and is made a child of God (1 Jn.
 3:2).
-His heart is purified by faith in the Lord Jesus Christ (Acts 15:9) and he is set free from all his sin addictions (Rom.
+His heart is purified by faith in the Lord Jesus Christ (Acts 15:9), radically changed into a new creation and set free from all his sin addictions (Rom.
 6:17-22).
 At the point of initial salvation the Christian gets on the road to life, which is both hard and narrow, as well as traveled by the minority of people (Mt.
 7:14).

 True grace teaches us to live self-controlled, upright and godly lives (Titus 2:12).
 In contrast, there exists a false and dangerous "grace" message which gives a license for immorality (Jude 4) and breeds arrogance through a false security (Rom.
 11:19-23) and sets one up for a spiritual fall (1 Cor.
 10:12).